simonnickel/snap-navigation/README.md

 Decouple your SwiftUI app navigation structure from it's presentation.

-The package provides `SnapNavigationItem` to define the structure of an app and `SnapNavigationView` presents it in different navigation approaches.
+The package provides `SnapNavigationScreen` to define the structure of an app and `SnapNavigationView` presents it in different navigation approaches.

 [![Documentation][documentation badge]][documentation]